Alira-Coffman/lore-chatapp/README.md

 ## Key Requirements

 Concurrent development of associated software services.
-(Fronten, backend, etc) Capability to surface multiple proposed responses for manual review.
+(Frontend, backend, etc) Capability to surface multiple proposed responses for manual review.
 Consideration for future addition of more models and scalability.